JelleLagerweij/Quantum_to_Transport/README.md

 In this repository all relavant simulation settings, input files, execute commands and post-processing scrips for the master thesis with the same title are availlable.
 All simulations are performed with VASP 6.4.1, compiled with gcc 11.
 Modules loaded contain openmpi, openblas, netlib-scalapack, fftw and hdf5.

 ## KOH density
 The simulations prepared for checking the equilibrium density of KOH are contained in this folder.
-Note that only 1 POSCAR is provided, and the box size has to be manually changed from
+Note that only 1 POSCAR is provided, and the box size has to be manually changed, by adjusting the first 4 lines of the POSCAR.
+The "bozsizes.py" python code provides the right lengths to input given a certain density.

 ## KOH production